haydonryan/cf-labs/lab4-domains_and_routes.md

 In the CLI, make sure you are targeting your correct installation org and development space.

-In the CLI, verify that PWS includes a PHP buildpack (use cf help if needed).
+In the CLI, verify that your Cloud Foundry includes a PHP buildpack (use cf help if needed).

 create a php-app-<your initials and a random number> directory.
 The name must be unique when deploying the app.